A blood test is

 as the levels of glucose,

 hemoglobin, or white blood cells.
-This can help them find problems like a disease
+This can help them detect problems like a disease

 or medical condition.
 Sometimes, blood tests can help them see how well an organ (such